 An anime by JC Staff about girls who fight battles to have their wish granted, using special cards that have wills of their own.
 Based on the card game by Takara Tomy.Ruko Kominato was a regular, anti-social high school girl.
 One day, she received a packet of WIXOSS cards from her brother who claim it can help her becoming more social.
 Inside, Ruko finds a strange LRIG card that seems to have a will of its own: a small white-haired girl who cries for battle.
 Scared, Ruko locks the card into her drawer, only to have a nightmare on the very same day featuring a very wounded figure with a likeness of the white-haired girl.
 The very next day, Ruko met a girl, Yuzuki, who told her she has a card very like Ruko, and they are "selectors", young girls chosen by WIXOSS to battle other selectors and have their dreams fulfilled...under certain conditions.The first season aired during the Spring 2014 Anime season.
-A second season, named Selector Spread Wixoss, has been green-lighted and will air during Autumn of the same year.
+A second season, named Selector Spread Wixoss, has been green-lighted and aired during Autumn of the same year.

 This show provides examples of: